syncfusion/essential-ui-kit-for-angular/README.md

 Refer to the [Angular system requirements documentation](https://angular.io/guide/setup-local) to learn more about the development environments.

 ## Supported Angular Versions
 The blocks are compatible with any active version of Angular, as they are primarily developed using HTML, CSS, and TypeScript.
-Additionally, for using Syncfusion Angular components, the compatible versions of Angular and Syncfusion are detailed in this [link](https://ej2.syncfusion.com/angular/documentation/system-requirement#angular-supported-versions) for your reference.
+Additionally, for using Syncfusion Angular components, the compatible versions of Angular and Syncfusion Angular components are detailed in this [link](https://ej2.syncfusion.com/angular/documentation/system-requirement#angular-supported-versions) for your reference.

 ## Supported Browsers
 The supported browsers are: